ibarral18/ivanbot-twitterint/README.md

 # ivanbot-twitterint
-same bot but with twitter !
+same bot but with twitter and much more sentence variance !!

 twitter integration using "Twitter4J".